dahlsailrunner/crash-course-aspnet6-mvc/README.md

-# MVC Crash Course - ASP.NET Core 6
+# MVC Crash Course - ASP.NET Core

-> [!NOTE]
+> [!TIP]
-> There is an `aspnet8` branch in this repo that updates this project for use with ASP.NET 8.
+> This is a branch that contains updates for this project for use with ASP.NET 8.

 ## Prerequisites